 I’m so freak’n excited to share this loft wall makeover with you.
 It’s something that’s been on my mind since I moved into my loft…..8+ years ago.
 Yeah, take forever much?!
+I do have excuses though!
+Every time I would save money for redecorating, something big would happen that would take priority.
+One time I needed to get roofing contractors austin to repair the roof because it was leaking, another time I needed to replace some appliances when they were on their last legs, the list goes on.
 The first thing I did when I moved into my loft was get the whole thing painted a neutral colour (this creamy white is actually my biggest design regret, but that’s another story).
 Because painting a big loft with 13′ ceiling can get prettyyyyyyy pricy I decided to just leave the shelves with the original dark colour paint as more of an accent wall.
 The truth is I’ve hated the shelves ever since.
 It’s pretty much the last main part of my loft that I’ve never loved and holds me back from sharing photos of..until now.
 This loft wall makeover is exactly what I envisioned and now I think it’s my favourite part of my space.
 It went from a cluttered, dust collecting, dark wall of randomness to a bright, bohemian, plant-filled corner to chill out in.
 Take a look at the before and after transformation.

 What a difference some paint and purging does right?!
 The most impactful elements of this makeover was removing the middle shelving – let’s be honest, I don’t have that many books (and it’s not because I don’t love to read but I love fiction and mostly borrow, trade or buy & return used) and painting out the background to the same cream as the rest of the loft.
 I know some people are probably shuttering at the thought of removing a built-in but I’m much happier with the wall space to decorate.
 In this case it’s a perfect area to showcase some of my handmade macrame plant hangers and big mirror that not only opens it up but also reflects the colourful string art on the opposite wall.